cheahengsoon/learn-azure/modules/module-3/walkthrough.md

             MobileService.CurrentUser.MobileServiceAuthenticationToken = Settings.AuthToken;
  ```

-3. We need to actually call our login logic.
+3. Now it's time to call our login logic!
 Jump over to `LoginViewModel` and update the `ExecuteLoginCommandAsync` method to use our `DependencyService` to log the user in.

   ```csharp
   var client = DependencyService.Get<IDataService>() as AzureService;